axelmitschidev/game-of-life/README.md

 # game-of-life in JavaScript Natif

-space for Run or Pause
+Tap Space for Run and Stop .